jmersonuo/jmersonuo.github.io/Activities/ScaleAndLayout.md

-For this exercise, you will be adding GeoJSON format points to a map using mapbox GLJS, setting some scale dependency, and You will then add the map an HTML template called "versatile layout".
+For this exercise, you will be adding GeoJSON format points to a map using Mapbox GLJS, setting some scale dependency, and You will then add the map an HTML template called "versatile layout".